beer-psi/fakk-u-downloader/README.md

 tested on 7558 urls
 7558 works downloaded without an issue (games and anime skipped)
-running 24x7 on loonix debian vps with a single ip with
+running 24x7 on loonix debian vps with a single ip with:
 ```bash
 while :; do python3 main.py --nozip --basic_metadata --DEBUG; sleep 100; done
 ```